liatdavid2/kafka-spark-streaming-pipeline/README.md

 Modern security systems generate massive volumes of network events that must be processed reliably in real time for monitoring, analytics, and machine learning.

-This architecture is designed to scale horizontally and can support **millions of events per minute** using Kafka ingestion and distributed Spark streaming.
+This architecture is designed for horizontal scalability using Kafka ingestion, Spark streaming, and partitioned storage.

 ## Dataset